MySQL interview – Fundamentals

 WHERE CandidateId > 1000;

-TRUNCATE – command is used to delete all the rows from the table and free the space containing the table.
+TRUNCATE – command is used to delete all the rows from the table and reset the table.

 TRUNCATE TABLE Candidates;